About Emily

 • Wild Insights, delivering high-quality research, design thinking, and futures work for enterprise

 I live and work between worlds: corporate and creative, strategic and material, adult and childlike, rigorous and playful.
-My practice reflects that hybridity — not as a brand, but as a way of being.
+My practice reflects that hybridity.

 If you’re here, you’re likely not looking for answers so much as company, clarity, or a way forward that doesn’t betray what matters to you.